alessonsousa/Proffy/README.md

 # Proffy-mobile
 Project using technologies such as react, nodejs, react native.
+Web project in another repository.<br/>
 Web project in another repository.

 commands using the project:<br/>
 expo init mobile<br/>